helloworld-UwU/agar3000/README.md

 Dataset source: https://agar.neurosys.com/

 We gratefully acknowledge the authors and contributors for making this dataset publicly available.

-#
-Special thanks to @dedovskaya for sharing a model that was used during the early development stage: https://github.com/dedovskaya/CFUCounter
+Special thanks to @dedovskaya for sharing code and model that was used during the early development stage: https://github.com/dedovskaya/CFUCounter

 If agar3000  was usefull for you, don't forget to recommend it your collegues and to mention it in your papers.
 Thanks for testing!